 Nothing speaks more towards your brand than user-generated content.

 Encourage those who made purchases over BFCM to share their unboxing and product experiences on social.
 Maybe let them know they will be entered to win a prize if they create this social content.

 Once you see that amazing content posted, share it on your own feeds.
-Lots of brands share user generated posts on Instagram and Facebook.
-It's a great way to leverage content you didn't have to create, as well as engaging with your customers and encouraging brand affinity.
+Lots of brands share user-generated posts on Instagram and Facebook.
+It's a great way to leverage the content you didn't have to create, as well as engaging with your customers and encouraging brand affinity.

 While these steps are by no means an exhaustive marketing strategy, they will give you the foundation you need as you head toward the holidays.